 Our new four-part blog series examines the challenges that chemicals of concern could present for moving towards the circular economy.

-Recycling is a critical step on the path to a circular economy, but is it also a route to the ‘toxic recirculation’ of harmful chemicals?
+This week we're asking: is recycling is a critical step on the path to a circular economy, but is it also a route to the ‘toxic recirculation’ of harmful chemicals?

 Chemicals – including chemicals of concern – can be released during recycling or reprocessed into new products that were never intended to contain them, creating potential hazards for workers, consumers and the environment.
 Jennifer Haggerty provides an update on the emerging role of ECHA’s Waste Framework Directive database in achieving a circular economy.